-Step 1: Find 5 minutes per day to lay on your stomach.
+Step #1: Find five minutes per day to lie on your stomach.

-Step 2: While standing in the shower, work your full pelvic range of motion by placing your hands on your hips and rocking your pelvis through extreme flexion and extension.
+Step #2: While standing in the shower, work your full pelvic range of motion by placing your hands on your hips and rocking your pelvis through extreme flexion and extension.
 In simple terms, rock your pelvis, tucking your buns under and then sticking your buns out.
-Repeat x 20 every morning.
+Repeat 20 times every morning.

-Step 3: Directly out of the shower, stand so that you have a side view of your midsection in the mirror and draw your belly button "up and in" and hold for a 5 count.
+Step #3: Once you get out of the shower, stand so that you have a side view of your midsection in the mirror.
+Then draw your belly button "up and in" and hold for a five count.
 Visualize a string attached from your belly button to your pelvic floor when you do this.
-Feel your entire pelvic basket draw up and in as you pull your belly button "up and in" x 10 repetitions.
+Feel your entire pelvic basket draw up as you pull your belly button "up and in" 10 times.

-Step 4: Sitting in a chair, activate your inner thighs by placing a towel roll between your knees and squeezing for a 3 count x 20 repetitions.
+Step #4: Sitting in a chair, exercise your inner thighs by placing a towel roll between your knees and squeezing for a three count.
+Repeat this 20 times.

-Step 5: Sitting in that same chair, directly activate your pelvic floor by performing a 2 step kegel.
-This involves tightening your pelvic floor and drawing it up toward your belly button and holding for an 8 count.
-Repeat this pelvic floor tightening and elevation x 8 repetitions.
+Step #5: Sitting in that same chair, activate your pelvic floor by performing a two-step kegel exercise.
+This involves tightening your pelvic floor and drawing it up toward your belly button, then holding it for an eight count.
+Repeat this pelvic floor tightening and elevation eight times.

-In the 5 steps that I have listed above, you have the goal of establishing a routine.
-Within these simple steps you begin to establish a healthy extension of your lower spine.
-You also begin to activate the muscles that will help to support your bladder control including your lower back muscles (multifidi), your lower abdominals (transversus abdominus), your inner thighs, and your pelvic floor muscles (levator ani).
+Using these five steps, you have the goal of establishing a routine.
+That routine will help begin to establish a healthy extension of your lower spine.
+You also will strengthen the muscles that will help to support your bladder control, including your lower back muscles, your lower abdominals, your inner thighs and your pelvic floor muscles.